-Similarly, NSW government grants have enabled Council to periodically appoint an Invasive Species Officer to undertake activities with the community to manage other pest animals such as cane toad (Rhinella marina, formerly Bufo marinus) and Indian myna (Acridotheres tristis).
+Similarly, NSW government grants have enabled Council to periodically appoint an Invasive Species Officer to undertake activities with the community to manage other pest animals such as cane toads (Rhinella marina, formerly Bufo marinus) and Indian mynas (Acridotheres tristis).
 The management of these species also relied heavily on trained community volunteers that were supported by Council technical advice and resources.
 The programs were well received by the broader community and have partly continued beyond the grant, but associated travel expenses incurred by trained community volunteers places uncertainty over the future of these types of services.
+Concerns have also been raised relating to animal ethics.

 Additionally, uncertainty over whether NSW government grants will continue, together with the commencement of the NSW Biosecurity Act 2015 means Council must first prioritise pest animal prevention, eradication and management strategies on Council managed land.
-Given this uncertainty, a triage approach to pest management must be established to make the best use of limited
+Given this uncertainty, a triage approach to pest management must be established to make the best use of limited Council capacity and resources.